daniel-web-developer/custom-shell-scripts/README.md

 ### cppboilerplateadvent

-Same thing as the above, but tuned to [Advent of Code](https://adventofcode.com/) problems.
+Same thing as the above, but changed specifically to work with [Advent of Code](https://adventofcode.com/) problems.

 ### changeresolution